25HoursaDay/commissioned-resources/25Embed/README.md

 `);
 ```
 Put your [config.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js) file url where it says "path to config file", and put the [25Embed](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/latest.js) file url where it says "path to 25Embed file".
+## Settings
+The [config.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js) file is the file where your 25Embed settings are held.
+If you would like to change your config file to enable/disable the default settings, you must create your own [config.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js) file with the settings adjusted to your liking.
+### Settings list
+25Embed has many varius settings, some are very important to how 25Embed works (such as allowSameHost), but others are purly for fun (like rickRoll).
+Here you will find a complete list of all settings, what they do, and how they work.

 # History
 I first thought of the concept of 25Embed back when I was not so technologically inclined, when I would just embed things into google sites.
 I figured there had to be a way to prevent someone from so easily stealing your content, but I didn't know how to create something like that.